antonfirsov/docs/2017/02-Feb/week4/docker.md

 The .NET images may be updated quite often.
 You will want to opt into some of those updates and others you will get automatically (if you re-pull).

-For Windows images, the .NET Dockerfile definitions rely on a specific base image that we don't expect will ever change.
+For Windows images, the .NET Dockerfile definitions rely on a specific base image.
 You can see that in the first line of the [microsoft/dotnet:1.0-runtime-nanoserver](https://github.com/dotnet/dotnet-docker/blob/master/1.0/nanoserver/runtime/Dockerfile) Dockerfile definition, included below:

 ```
 FROM microsoft/nanoserver:10.0.14393.693
 ```

-On "patch tuesdays" (the second tuesday of each month), the Windows Team will typically release patches and update their base images.
+On "patch Tuesdays" (the second Tuesday of each month), the Windows Team will typically release patches and update their base images.

 For Linux images, the .NET Dockerfile definitions rely on a more generic base image that will change over time.
 Currently, .NET Core targets Debian Jessie and rolls forward with updates to Jessie (for example 8.6 -> 8.7).
 We believe that this choice is reasonably safe and avoids significantly more complication in the .NET Core Docker images.
 We will not automatically roll forward to Debian Stretch but will create a new tag for it.
 This is similar to what other platforms do.
 You can see this policy in the first line of the [microsoft/dotnet:1.0-runtime-deps](https://github.com/dotnet/dotnet-docker/blob/master/1.0/debian/runtime-deps/Dockerfile) Dockerfile definition, included below: